SugiharaLab/EDM_Documentation/docs/parameters.md

 verbose     |Logical to produce additional console reporting. const_pred  |Logical to add a _constant predictor_ column to the output.
-The constant predictor is X(t+1) = X(t). showPlot    |Logical to plot results.
+The constant predictor is X(t+1) = X(t). showPlot    |Logical to plot results. validLib    |A boolean array of length at least as large as the end library index, where element `i` indicates whether data point `i` is a valid point to use in the library construction.